-Based on these criteria, there is one blended component unit to be included within the Devils Lake Public School District No. 1 reporting entity.
+Based on these criteria, there are no component units to be included within the Devils Lake Public School District No. 1 reporting entity.
+A blended component unit did exist in prior years that was known as the Devils Lake Public School Building Authority.
+This entity was dissolved during FY2016 by board resolution and no longer exists.